 3. USE OF YOUR INFORMATION

-The RMS may use your personal information in the performance of any contract we enter into with you, to comply with legal obligations, or where the RMS has a legitimate business interest in using your information to enhance the services and products we provide.
+The RMS will use your personal information in the performance of any contract we enter into with you, to comply with legal obligations, or where the RMS has a legitimate business interest in using your information to enhance the services and products we provide.
 Legitimate business purposes include but are not limited to one or all of the following: providing direct marketing and assessing the effectiveness of promotions and advertising; modifying, improving or personalising our services, products and communications; detecting fraud; investigating suspicious activity (e.g., violations of our Terms of Service, which can be found here) and otherwise keeping our site safe and secure; and conducting data analytics.